The New Yorker staff writer and author of Green Metropolis and The Conundrum

 In 2004, Owen’s New Yorker article Green Manhattan sparked a new way of thinking about everyday sustainability by extolling the virtues of city living.
 The article gave rise to Owen’s 2009 critically acclaimed and controversial book, Green Metropolis.
 In its review, The Boston Globe called the book “an important contribution to our understanding of how we live.”

-Owen’s next book, The Conundrum, tackled common misconceptions about environmental efficiency, sustainable energy, and climate problems.
-His forthcoming title, Where the Water Goes, is an eye-opening account of the Colorado River and the water crisis facing the Western United States.
+Owen’s next book, The Conundrum, tackled common misconceptions about environmental efficiency, sustainable energy, and climate problems, and his follow up, Where the Water Goes, is an eye-opening account of the Colorado River and the water crisis facing the Western United States.

 He lives in northwest Connecticut with his wife, writer Ann Hodgman, and their two children.